Heinrich von Littrow: Life

-Littrow was a friend of the composer Franz von Suppè.
-The text for the popular aria Hab ich nur deine Liebe, die Treue brauch ich nicht in Suppè's operetta Bocaccio from 1879 does not come from the librettists Friedrich Zell and Richard Genée, but from Littrow.
+Littrow was a friend of the composer Franz von Suppé.
+The text for the popular aria Hab ich nur deine Liebe, die Treue brauch ich nicht in Suppé's operetta Boccaccio from 1879 does not come from the librettists Friedrich Zell and Richard Genée, but from Littrow.
 He had already published the short poem in 1857 under the title Liebe und Treue in his volume of poems Aus der See.
 In his poetry, Littrow often called for the unity of mankind, exalted the multiculturalism of Ciotta's Fiume in which he lived, and spoke against all nationalisms and in favour of what he saw as a universalist and humanist mission for his homeland.

 Littrow was hired by Freiherr Karl Ludwig von Bruck as captain for the Austrian Lloyd.
 For a few years, Littrow commanded vessels for this in the Adriatic regular service until he was entrusted with the management of the nautical academy in Trieste.

-Heinrich von Littrow died on 25 April 1895 at the age of 75 years in Abbazia.
+Heinrich von Littrow died on 25 April 1895 at the age of 75 years in Abbazia (today Opatija, Croatia).